telerik/kendo-ui-core/docs/controls/data-management/spreadsheet/overview.md

     </script>
 ```

-For more details on the instantiation mechanism of Kendo UI widgets, refer to the [widget initialization help article]({% slug initialize_widgets_using_jquery_plugins_installation %}).
+For more details on the instantiation mechanism of Kendo UI widgets, refer to the article on [widget initialization]({% slug initialize_widgets_using_jquery_plugins_installation %}).

-Find the detailed list of configuration options supported by the Spreadsheet, including sheet and data configuration, in the [Spreadsheet API reference topic](/api/javascript/ui/spreadsheet).
+To find the detailed list of configuration options supported by the Spreadsheet, including sheet and data configuration, refer to the [API reference of the Spreadsheet](/api/javascript/ui/spreadsheet).

-## Spreadsheet API
+### Using the Spreadsheet API

-The Spreadsheet widget instance [exposes a few methods](/api/javascript/ui/spreadsheet#methods) for sheet instance retrieval, insertion, and deletion.
-The most commonly used one is the [`activeSheet`](/api/javascript/ui/spreadsheet#methods-activeSheet).
+The Spreadsheet instance exposes [methods](/api/javascript/ui/spreadsheet#methods) for sheet instance retrieval, insertion, and deletion.
+The most commonly used one is the [`activeSheet`](/api/javascript/ui/spreadsheet#methods-activeSheet) method.

-The [`sheet` object instance](/api/javascript/spreadsheet/sheet) interface gives you the ability to get/set various sheet level settings and data.
+The [`sheet`](/api/javascript/spreadsheet/sheet) object instance interface enables you to get and set settings and data on the sheet level.

-The sheet `range` method is used to retrieve a [`range`](/api/javascript/spreadsheet/range) instance which may be used to manipulate one or more cell regions of the sheet.
-The `range` is retrieved using a string with an [A1](https://msdn.microsoft.com/en-us/library/bb211395.aspx) or an [RC notation](http://excelribbon.tips.net/T008803_Understanding_R1C1_References.html).
+The `range` method is used to retrieve a [`range`](/api/javascript/spreadsheet/range) instance that you can use to manipulate one or more cell regions of the sheet.
+To retrieve the `range` method, use a string with an [A1](https://msdn.microsoft.com/en-us/library/bb211395.aspx) or an [RC notation](http://excelribbon.tips.net/T008803_Understanding_R1C1_References.html).

-The example below demonstrates how to set the value for a range of cells.
+The following example demonstrates how to set the value for a range of cells.

 ###### Example